Sorry, you need to enable JavaScript to visit this website.

 Skip to main content

-The 3.2% COLA increase, now in effect, could put an additional $50 (or more) in the pockets of Social Security recipients each month.
+The COLA increase will put an additional $49 (or more) in the pockets of Social Security recipients each month – the smallest increase in four years.

 Why is Social Security going up?